Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Website promotion will take your photography business a level further.
 There are several means to promote your website – online and offline.
 One is more expensive than the other, but each one has its own benefits.
 Here are a few of the most effective means of promoting your website:

 - Social media marketing.
 Getting your social media accounts in place is the first thing you want after creating your website.
 They can serve as a supportive framework for your website.
 Make use of as many platforms as you can.
 Add compelling Instagram stories, create interesting boards on Pinterest, grow your community through Facebook, and list your business on Google My Business.

 - SEO.
 Optimizing your website for search engines is crucial if you’re seeking to reach your ideal customers.
 Allow search engines to know that your website exists.
 Make use of the Google Keyword Planner to find keywords that fit your business niche.
 If required, you can also consult an SEO professional for promoting your website.

 - Guest blogging.
 By writing for prominent websites under your business niche, you can easily establish the trust and credibility of your brand.
 If your readers end up liking your content, they will be looking for more.

 - Merchandise marketing.
 Branded merchandise is a great way of promoting your website offline.
 Starting from t-shirts to carry bags, you can have your website, and logo printed on almost anything that can get people’s attention.
 Moreover, you can also send your branded merchandise to your clients as a token of gratitude upon the successful completion of a project.

 Promoting your website is important if you’re seeking to gain traction and new clients.
-However, don’t limit yourself with the above-mentioned strategies.
+However, don’t limit yourself to the above-mentioned strategies.
 Try different ways of promoting yourself, and keep refining your approach along the way.

-Common misconceptions about photography
+Common misconceptions about professional photographers

 Like every other business, there are misconceptions revolving around photography, too.
 Here are a few wrong impressions that might stop you from doing your best work.